Asad-Iftikhar/codeigniter4.5-restapi-docker-compose/README.md

-# Code Igniter 4, Rest API, Docker Compose
+# CodeIgniter 4.5.1, Rest API, Docker Compose
 Initial configuration for a project using Code Igniter 4.5, MySQL, Nginx and Docker

 ## What the repository has